Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-28-git-cake-when-is-my-readme-birthday.md

 - `--pretty='%n%C(yellow bold)🎂️ %ad%Creset by (%C(blue bold)%h%Creset)`

-  This is the beauty that is responsible for the line `🎂️ 18 Jun 2019 by (f72312c)`.
+  This is the beauty that is responsible for printing `🎂️ 18 Jun 2019 by (f72312c)`.

   Git provides us with various format specifiers these include.
   - %n  : newline